divnix/nix-book/src/ch02-00-introduction.md

 - Nix - The domain-specifc language used to write Nix expressions
 - Nix - The package manager
 - Nixpkgs - The official Nix package repository
-- NixOS - A linux distribution built upon nixpkgs
+- NixOS - A Linux distribution built on Nixpkgs

-There are also a few unofficial projects which are commonly used within the community:
+There are also a several unofficial projects commonly used within the community.
+Some of these are:

-- [Home-manager](https://github.com/nix-community/home-manager) - NixOS-like user configuration for linux or MacOS built upon nixpkgs
+- [home-manager][hm] - NixOS-like user configuration for Linux or MacOS built on Nixpkgs
 - [Nix-darwin](https://github.com/LnL7/nix-darwin) - NixOS-like configuration, but for MacOS

 These topics will be discussed in greater detail in later sections, but a quick summary of official projects are provided below.

-## The Nix Language
+## Nix: The Language

 The Nix language is a Domain-Specific Language (DSL) which is designed to handle package configuration.
 Nix can be thought of [JSON](https://en.wikipedia.org/wiki/JSON) +